Social Work Officer

 - Emotional Focused Therapy for Couples

-The minimum required education to apply for this position is a Bachelor's of Social Work degree from an accredited Canadian Social Work Program, a current unrestricted license (active status) to practice as a social worker from a provincial or territorial regulatory authority/association and a letter of "good standing" from that authority.
+The minimum required education to apply for this position is a Bachelor of Social Work degree from an accredited Canadian Social Work Program, a current unrestricted license (active status) to practice as a social worker from a provincial or territorial regulatory authority/association and a letter of "good standing" from that authority.
 You will also require three years of clinical experience with adult mental health as a registered social worker (psychosocial and family counselling) gained within the last five years.
 Experience in cognitive behavioural therapy is beneficial but not a requirement.
 The minimum requirements for Social Work Officers are fixed and equivalencies are not accepted.

-If you already have a Masters of Social Work degree from a recognized Canadian university, are registered with the professional social work association of a Canadian province or territory, and meet the required clinical experience outline above, the Canadian Forces may place you directly into the required on-the-job training program following basic training. basic training and military officer qualification training are required before beginning the on-the-job training program.
+If you already have a Master of Social Work degree from a recognized Canadian university, are registered with the professional social work association of a Canadian province or territory, and meet the required clinical experience outlined above, the Canadian Forces may place you directly into the required on-the-job training program following basic training.
+Basic Military Officer Qualification training and Second Language Training are required before beginning the on-the-job training program.

 Subsidized Education for Entry Level Masters

 If you have a Bachelor of Social Work degree from a recognized Canadian university, are a registered social worker and have at least three years of clinical social work experience, the Canadian Armed Forces will pay successful recruits to complete a Master of Social Work program at a Canadian university.
-They receive full-time salary including medical and dental care, as well as vacation time with full-pay in exchange for working with the Canadian Forces for a period of time.
-If you choose to apply to this program, you must have proof that you have been accepted without condition to a Master of Social Work (MSW) program, having a focus on clinical practice, at a Canadian university in a social work school accredited by the Canadian Association of Schools of Social Work.
+They receive a full-time salary including medical and dental care, as well as vacation time with full pay in exchange for working with the Canadian Armed Forces for a period of time.
+If you choose to apply to this program, you must have proof that you have been accepted without condition to a Master of Social Work (MSW) program, having a focus on clinical practice, at a Canadian university in a social work school accredited by the Canadian Association for Social Work Education.